f5devcentral/ansible-role-bigiq_migrate_apps/README.md

       # Working directory to store migration files on your local machine
       dir_as3: ~/tmp

+      # BIG-IP device source where tenant_to_migrate is located
+      device_address: 10.1.1.8
       tenant_to_migrate: datacenter1

+      # Target BIG-IP device where the tenant will be migrated
+      new_device_address: 10.1.1.7
       new_tenant_name: us-east-1

       # Name of the Application in BIG-IQ Dashboard which will contain the migrated App Services
       new_bigiq_app_name: "App Services migrated"

-      # Target BIG-IP device, IP address only
-      new_device_address: 10.1.1.7

       # OPTIONAL: Replace virtual server within the tenant
       new_virtual_servers:
         - { old: "10.1.10.101", new: "192.168.1.101" }